Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Experiments

-\paragraph{Baselines} We compare Gen-LRA against all MIAs for Tabular Synthetic data that follow compatible threat models: LOGAN, MC, DCR/DCR Difference, DOMIAS, and DPI \citep{Hayes2017LOGANMI, Hilprecht2019MonteCA, ganleaks, vanbreugel2023membership, ward2024dataplagiarismindexcharacterizing}.
-For synthetic data architectures, we evaluate across nine models: Bayesian Network (BN), PATEGAN, Ads-GAN,CTGAN, TVAE, Normalizing Flows (NFlows), Tab-DDPM, ARF, and TabSyn \citep{Ankan2015,yoon2018pategan, yoon2020anonymization,Xu2019ModelingTD, Xu2019ModelingTD, durkan2019neural, pmlr-v206-watson23a, tabddpm, tabsyn}.)
-For TabSyn, we use the original implementation with default hyperparameters, for all other architectures we use the default Synthcity \citep{synthcity} implementations.
+We evaluate across nine tabular generators spanning the major architectural families: PATEGAN ($\epsilon=1$) for differentially private generation; Ads-GAN, CTGAN, and TVAE for adversarial training; Normalizing Flows for likelihood-based generation; ARF for tree-based generation; Tab-DDPM and TabSyn for diffusion-based generation; and RealTabFormer (RTF) for transformer-based generation~\citep{Ankan2015, yoon2018pategan, yoon2020anonymization, Xu2019ModelingTD, durkan2019neural, pmlr-v206-watson23a, tabddpm, tabsyn,solatorio2023realtabformer}.
+For RealTabFormer and TabSyn we use the original implementations with default hyperparameters; for all other architectures we use the default Synthcity~\citep{synthcity} implementations and settings.

 All experiments were conducted on an AWS G5.2xlarge EC2 instance.
-The main experimental findings took approximately 72 hours of compute on this system between data generation and auditing.
-Additional compute was used in preliminary and secondary experiments, especially those described in Section \ref{subsec:deeplearningdensityestimation} which was approximately 80 hours of compute.
+The main benchmark required approximately 500 hours of compute, with an additional 80 hours used for the deep learning density estimation experiments described in Section~\ref{subsec:deeplearningdensityestimation}.